NOAA-EMC/hpc-stack/docs/source/hpc-install.rst

       module load hpc-intel/2020
       module load hpc-impi/2020

 These ``hpc-`` modules are really meta-modules that load the compiler/MPI library and modify the MODULEPATH so that the user has access to the software packages that will be built in :numref:`Step %s <NonConHPCBuild>`.
-On HPC systems, these meta-modules load the native modules provided by the system administrators.
+On HPC systems, these meta-modules load the modules provided by the system administrators.

 In short, you may prefer not to load the compiler or MPI modules directly.
 Instead, loading the hpc- meta-modules as demonstrated above will provide everything needed to load software libraries.